How GSM London uses 'cookies' on its website

-We encourage you to accept the cookies we serve.
+Cookies help you to get the most out of our websites, so we encourage you to accept the cookies we serve.
 Please remember that if you do choose to disable cookies, you may find that certain sections of our website do not work properly.

 However, if you wish to restrict or block the cookies which are set by our or any other website, you can do this through your browser settings.
 As each browser is different, here are some of the most common ones: